SilverpointTechno/.github/profile/README.md

-## Top 10 Popcornflix Alternatives That Still Work in 2025
+## Top 10 SolarMovie Alternatives That Still Work in 2025

-Popcornflix has been one of the most well-known platforms for free online movie streaming.
+SolarMovie has been one of the most well-known platforms for free online movie streaming.
 However, many similar sites today are overloaded with ads, broken links, or fake streaming buttons.
-That’s why we’ve put together this **updated list of the Top 10 Best Popcornflix Alternatives** — all verified and working perfectly as of **October 2025**.
+That’s why we’ve put together this **updated list of the Top 10 Best SolarMovie Alternatives** — all verified and working perfectly as of **October 2025**.
 Each of these platforms is safe, free, and requires **no sign-up**.

 👉 **Access the full verified list [here](https://himoviesx.my/home)** — updated regularly for 2025.